taranion/mudstandards/docs/telnet/charset.md

 Early versions of Telnet assumed that ASCII charset is in use.
 This telnet option allowed switching to a different charset.

-Since [RFC 5198](https://www.rfc-editor.org/rfc/rfc5198) UTF-8 character encoding along with Unicode charset is the new default, but it may still be useful to explicitly agree on this.
+[RFC 5198](https://www.rfc-editor.org/rfc/rfc5198) introduces a default of UTF-8 for new protocols going forward, but notes in Appendix D that further work on a new telnet option would be needed to retrofit this to telnet, and does not change existing protocols.

 | Tokens         | Bytes      | Meaning                                           |
 | -------------- | ---------- | ------------------------------------------------- |